Kevin-Cruz-Hub/Portfolio-app/README.md

 Title: Kevin's Porfolio

 Summary:
-This is a portfolio app consisting of the work I have done, a summary of who I am and the skills I have accrued throughout my carrer working within the IT field and the non work related experience
+This is a portfolio app consisting of the work I have done, a summary of who I am and the skills I have accumulated throughout my career working within the IT field and the non work related experience i've gained.

 Features:
 - Page animations